-Our sightseeing in the Mongolian capital usually begins with a visit to the Tibetan-style Gandan Khiid Monastery, one of the few buildings in Ulaanbaatar to pre-date World War II and one of few monasteries to survive the Soviet purge.
+Our sightseeing in the Mongolian capital usually begins with a visit to the Tibetan-style Gandan Khiid, one of the few buildings in Ulaanbaatar to pre-date World War II and one of very few monasteries to survive the 1937 Soviet purge.
 The full name, Gandantegchinlen, translates roughly to ‘the great place of complete joy’.
 We move on to the National Museum, which holds a number of fascinating displays of traditional Mongol clothing and weaponry, as well as exhibits charting the empire building of Chinggis Khaan (Genghis Khan).
-There will also be a stop at the Main Square to see the statues of Chinggis Khaan and Sukhbaatar, two of Mongolia’s national heroes, before finally stopping at the Zaisan Memorial for views of the city.
+There will also be a stop at Sukhbaatar Square to see the statues of Chinggis Khaan and Sukhbaatar, two of Mongolia’s national heroes, before finally stopping at the Zaisan Memorial for views of the city.

-Travellers visiting Ulaanbaatar around 11-12 July 2019 have the opportunity to witness the spectacular annual Naadam Festival of Mongol culture and traditional sports: archery, horse-racing and wrestling.
+Travellers visiting Ulaanbaatar around 11-12 July each year have the opportunity to witness the spectacular annual Naadam Festival of Mongol culture and traditional sports: archery, horse-racing and wrestling.
 Towns and villages across the country also stage scaled-down local Naadam festivals from June through August.

-For those with more time to spare, the forests and craggy rock formations of the Gorkhi-Terelj National Park, east of the city, offer a popular daytrip destination from Ulaanbaatar.
+For those with more time to spare, the forests and craggy rock formations of the Gorkhi-Terelj National Park, east of the city, offer a popular daytrip destination from the capital.
 Activities possible there include horse and camel riding, archery, hiking camping and visiting nomadic families in their gers.